 Elias “Eli” Barr Swanson, of North Oaks (formerly of Arlington), went to his Heavenly home on April 11, 2021.
 He was only 19 years old.
 Eli will be remembered always by those who loved him.

-A visitation will be held Thursday, April 15, 2021 from 2:00 – 4:00 PM at Ballard-Sunder Funeral & Cremation (833 S. Marschall Road) in Shakopee.
-A private family service will begin at 4:30 PM.
-Friends are invited to stream the service at the following link: Eli Swanson Funeral Service (Meeting ID: 997 5505 2333 / Passcode: 364104).
-Pastor Emmanuel Roldan will preside, and Eli’s siblings and brother-in-law, Joel, will act as pallbearers.
+A visitation and service were held on Thursday, April 15, 2021 at Ballard-Sunder Funeral & Cremation (833 S. Marschall Road) in Shakopee.
+Pastor Emmanuel Roldan presided, and Eli’s siblings and brother-in-law, Joel, acted as pallbearers.
+A recording of the service is available at the following link: Eli Swanson Funeral Service.
 Cards and memorials can be shared with Eli’s family c/o Ballard-Sunder Funeral & Cremation; 104 First Street West; Jordan, MN 55352.

 On October 23, 2001, Elias Barr Swanson was born to parents, Holly & Wayne Swanson.
 His twin brother, Izak was just 45 minutes behind him.
 From birth, Eli and Izak had a special bond that only twins have.
 All of the older brothers and sisters were so thrilled to welcome Eli and Izak into the family.
 They showered the boys with lots of love and constant attention.